The Two-Character Play: Performances

 In March 2014, the 292 Theatre on East 3rd Street in New York City mounted a production of The Two-Character Play which ran from March 19 through April 26, directed by Romy Ashby, and starring husband and wife Charles Schick and Regina Bartkoff.

-In July, 2017, Playhouse Creatures Theatre Company, produced an acclaimed production in New York City (at the Duo Theatre on East 4th Street).
-The production was directed by Austin Pendleton, and starred Irene Glezos (as Clare), and Joseph W. Rodriguez (as Felice).
-This production transferred to The NOLA Tennessee Williams Festival (Playhouse Creatures Theatre Company and Southern Rep co-producing), in March/April 2018.
+In July 2017, Playhouse Creatures Theatre Company produced an acclaimed production in New York City (at the Duo Theatre on East 4th Street).
+The production was directed by Austin Pendleton and starred Irene Glezos and Joseph W. Rodriguez.
+This production transferred to the NOLA Tennessee Williams Festival (Playhouse Creatures Theatre Company and Southern Rep co-producing), in March/April 2018.

+The Two-Character Play was the first play produced by the Texas theatre company Bliss Out Productions in April 2023.
+The production was directed by Jax Schuck and starred Carly Geary and Blake Kump.